 Varada Mudra – Gesture of Giving

 Varada Mudra embodies the spirit of generosity and empathy.
-It is symbolically conveyed in majestic depictions of deities with an outstretched left arm, extending its blessings to their worshipers.
-This gesture not only signifies giving but also expresses that it comes from a place of sincere compassion – truly inheriting the virtue kindness!
+It is conveyed in majestic depictions of deities with an outstretched left arm.
+Extending its blessings to their worshipers.

-The fourth and fifth centuries saw the rise of Avalokiteswara, a captivating figure marked with Varada Mudra.
-This mudra symbolizes an abundance of nectar flowing from one open palm to nourish ancestral spirits (pretas).
+The fourth and fifth centuries saw the rise of Avalokiteswara.
+A captivating figure marked with Varada Mudra.
+This mudra symbolizes an abundance of nectar flowing.
+From one open palm to nourish ancestral spirits (pretas).

-In Buddhist iconography throughout Southeast Asia, deities are represented by this gesture; offering wealth in the form of fruit or jewels held cupped within their right hands – a characteristic feature only found among Ratnasambhava’s representation.
+In Buddhist iconography throughout Southeast Asia, deities are represented by this gesture.
+Offering wealth in the form of fruit or jewels held cupped within their right hands.
+A characteristic feature only found among Ratnasambhava’s representation.

 How To Display Varada Mudra

-This medicinal herb was highly valued by ancient Indians for its curative properties, treating everything from skin diseases to infections to eye ailments.
-Even today it continues to be used all around the world; testament to this holy figure’s power over suffering and pain through divine remedies.
+Even today it continues to be used all around the world.
+Testament to this holy figure’s power over suffering and pain through divine remedies.

 Vitarka Mudra – Victorious Over Darkness

-The Vitarka mudra is a reminder of the importance of discussion, learning and communication as essential tools in unlocking truth.
-It encourages knowledge-seeking to battle against obliviousness, invigorating us with understanding and enlightenment rather than letting ignorance consume our minds.
-With discourse it’s possible for everyone to unlock their potential – leading them towards becoming followers of Buddha’s teachings!
+Invigorating us with understanding and enlightenment rather than letting ignorance consume our minds.
+With discourse it’s possible for everyone to unlock their potential.
+Leading them towards becoming followers of Buddha’s teachings!

 How To Display Vitarka Mudra

-Displaying Vitarka Mudra symbolizes the perfect balance of energy and is commonly seen in Buddhist art.
-The circular shape formed by index finger and thumb represents a never-ending cycle while both palms are pointed outward – one aiming up, the other resting flat on lap – as if to showcase an alms bowl held within them.
+Displaying Vitarka Mudra symbolizes the perfect balance of energy.
+It’s seen in Buddhist art.
+The circular shape formed by index finger and thumb represents a never-ending cycle.

 Dhyana Mudra – Meditation Mudra

-Hindu yogis have accessed an ancient wisdom that can bring focus and healing into everyday life.
-It is said that when done correctly — right hand atop left – enlightenment awaits on one side while the illusionary nature of reality resides on the other; both essential elements for skillful action within our lives.
+Hindu yogis have accessed an ancient wisdom.
+They use it to bring focus and healing into everyday life.
+It is said that when done correct.
+Right hand atop left.

-The symbolic gesture of Dhyana mudra, with thumb tips touching to form a triangle, represents the union between Buddhism’s Three Jewels – the Buddha, Sangha and Dharma.
-It is more than just an iconic symbol though: it also indicates harmony within each individual through its representation of male and female energies uniting together.
+The symbolic gesture of Dhyana mudra, with thumb tips touching to form a triangle.
+It represents the union between Buddhism’s Three Jewels – the Buddha, Sangha and Dharma.

 Dhyana Mudra With Alms Bowl

-Buddhist monks are often depicted holding alms bowls, a symbol of the renunciation of worldly goods and pleasures.
-The bowl is seen to represent having wealth replaced with knowledge; it holds teachings on Dharma that eclipse those things which bring only temporary satisfaction like fame or fortune.
+Buddhist monks are often depicted holding alms bowls.
+A symbol of the renunciation of worldly goods and pleasures.
+The bowl is seen to represent having wealth replaced with knowledge.

 Bhumisparsha Mudra – Touching the Earth

-The Bhumisparsha Mudra – Touching the Earth – stands as a symbol of strength and power, with its roots in an epic story.
-This gesture is frequently seen at Thai Buddhist shrines to commemorate when Buddha called upon Sthavara, the Goddess Earth who responded by wringing her hair dry which caused floods that swept away Mara and his demon army.
+The Bhumisparsha Mudra, also called Touching the Earth.
+It stands as a symbol of strength and power.
+It has its roots in an epic story.
+This gesture is seen at Thai Buddhist shrines.

 How To Display Bhumisparsha Mudra

-The historical Buddha demonstrated a powerful gesture beneath the Bodhi tree, making light contact with the ground using his middle finger.
-As he reclined in full lotus position, this action of summoning Earth’s strength signifies one of Buddhism’s most sacred practices–Bhumisparsha mudra.
+The historical Buddha made a powerful gesture beneath the Bodhi tree.
+He touched the ground with his middle finger.
+He reclined in full lotus position.

-Shakyamuni Buddha holds an alms bowl in his left hand, forming the Bhumisparsha mudra – a gesture rarely seen from any other.
-Seated atop a lotus flower and brimming with ancient significance, this revered posture symbolizes all that is sacred about him.
+Shakyamuni Buddha holds an alms bowl in his left hand, forming the Bhumisparsha mudra.
+A gesture rarely seen from any other.

 Dharmachakra Mudra – From the heart of the Buddha

-This treasured teaching gesture is honored among representatives including Maitreya, Dipankara Manjugosha as well Indian Tibetan masters Atisha Tsongkhapa Asanga Sakyo Pandita alike.
+This treasured teaching gesture is honored among representatives including Maitreya, Dipankara Manjugosha.
+As well Indian Tibetan masters Atisha Tsongkhapa Asanga Sakyo Pandita alike.

 Dharmachakra: Dharma Wheel Mudra

-After achieving enlightenment, Buddha used his fingers to teach and spin the Dharmachakra – a divine wheel of righteousness.
-Through this powerful mudra of both hands touching at chest level with thumbs and forefingers forming a circle, he embodied the process by which his teachings spread far into the world beyond.
+After achieving enlightenment, Buddha used his fingers to teach and spin the Dharmachakra.
+A divine wheel of righteousness.
+This powerful mudra involves touching both hands at chest level.

-By performing the Dharma chakra mudra, with palms facing the heart representing enlightenment and a spinning wheel symbolizing motion and transformation, you can bring an energy of fluidity to your home – just as Buddha did when he began teaching after his own awakening.
+You can bring an energy of fluidity to your home – as Buddha did when he began teaching after his own awakening.